Skip to content Skip to footer navigation

 Peacock says most solar systems in Australian conditions will peak at 80% of their specified maximum power – but that's at midday in summer

 Losses can occur with the inverter and the cabling, and the performance of the panels is affected by many factors including the ambient temperature, climate, and the angle and direction of sunlight falling on the panels.
-A well-designed and installed system minimises these losses and can deliver close to its rated amount of electricity in the right conditions.
+A well-designed and installed system minimises these losses and can deliver close to its rated amount of electricity under direct sunlight in the right conditions.

 For the energy nerds among us, you can get an estimate of your system's expected output using this PV Watts calculator which uses BOM weather data.